golang-migrate/migrate/database/libsql/README.md

+# libsql

-# Turso
+To use with Turso

-`turso://[DATABASE].turso.io?authToken=[TOKEN]?query`
+`libsql://[DATABASE].turso.io?authToken=[TOKEN]&query`

-Unlike other migrate database drivers, the turso driver will automatically wrap each migration in an implicit transaction by default.
+Unlike other migrate database drivers, the libsql driver will automatically wrap each migration in an implicit transaction by default.
 Migrations must not contain explicit `BEGIN` or `COMMIT` statements.
 This behavior may change in a future major release.
 (See below for a workaround.)

 Refer to [upstream documentation](https://github.com/mattn/go-sqlite3/blob/master/README.md#connection-string) for a complete list of query parameters supported by the sqlite3 database driver.
 The auxiliary query parameters listed below may be supplied to tailor migrate behavior.
 All auxiliary query parameters are optional.